4dn-dcic/4dn-cloud-infra/docs/encryption.rst

 ``update-kms-policy``

-Note that if you have multiple keys you will need to specify the key.
+Note that if you have multiple keys you will need to specify the key to the command.

 S3
 --